vo1d-null/v/README.md

-# Portfolio Website Project - README
+# vo1d.null's personal and portfolio website

 Welcome to the repository for my personal website project.
 This website showcases my portfolio, features an online shop, and provides information about me and my work.
 It is built using HTML5, CSS3, JavaScript, jQuery, and SCSS, and it is live at [https://vo1d-null.github.io/vo1d/](https://vo1d-null.github.io/vo1d/) thanks to GitHub Pages.